 Why Buy A Blank Check Form 10 Shell Company

-If you are a start-up enterprise or an operating company looking to raise capital or become publicly traded on the OTCBB or on the Over-The-Counter Marketplace, then purchasing a clean and SEC reporting Form 10 blank check shell company may be one of the most beneficial options available to you.
-A shell company like ours can be the best financial mechanism to raise money for your company and provide both an exit strategy and liquidity to your investors that want to invest in you and your company but have no clear path to getting their money back.
-Through the process of becoming a public company via a reverse merger or holding company structure (reverse triangularization) with one of our SEC reporting shells, a business becomes a more attractive investment opportunity to a wider range of investors.
+Whether you are a start-up enterprise or an operating company looking to raise capital or become quoted on the Over-The-Counter Marketplace, then purchasing an SEC reporting, blank check shell company may be one of the most beneficial options available to you.
+A blank check shell company can be the best financial mechanism to raise money for your company and provide both an exit strategy and liquidity to potential investors that want to invest in you, and your company, but have no clear path to profiting from their investment.
+Through the process of becoming a public company via a reverse merger or holding company structure (reverse triangularization) with an SEC reporting blank check shell, a business may become a more attractive investment opportunity to a wider range of investors.
 The supply of equity capital is more abundant for public companies than for private ones.

-Additionally, Form 10 shell companies qualify as Emerging Growth Companies defined under the JOBS ACT, thus granting a private company which merges into a blank check company with the ability to raise up to one million dollars per year (with audited financial statements) by selling stock to accredited and unaccredited investors through a Direct Public Offering using general solicitation and mass communications via a crowdfunding intermediary that will sell your shares of company stock and collect your money.
-We will be able to provide you with an SEC reporting shell, help you prepare a Private Placement Memorandum (PPM) necessary for your crowdfunding offering, and help you create a corporate video to use on a crowdfunding platform.
+Additionally, blank check shell companies qualify as Emerging Growth Companies defined under the JOBS ACT, thus granting a private company which merges into a blank check company with the ability to raise up to seventy five million dollars per year (with audited financial statements) and subsequently by selling stock to accredited and unaccredited investors through a Direct Public Offering using general solicitation and mass communications via a crowdfunding intermediary.

-Why Go Public with a Form 10 Shell?
+Why Go Public with a Form 10 Blank Check?